About

 About This Site

-SurgicalInSite is a medical education and personal reflection website created by Dr. De Paz.
-It features original clinical articles from his surgical practice in Jamaica, educational outlines covering a broad range of surgical topics, slideshow presentations, and personal essays exploring Mayan heritage, the philosophy of medicine, and the experience of surgical training.
+SurgicalInSite is a medical education and personal reflection website created by Dr. DePaz.
+It features clinical articles from his surgical training in Kingston, Jamaica, and New York City hospitals, educational outlines covering a broad range of surgical topics, slideshow presentations, and personal essays exploring his Mayan heritage, the philosophy of medicine, and the experience of surgical training.